netsimilarity/netsimilarity/README.md

 ## Toy problem

-The code for the toy problem of the paper is in [projects/netsimilarity](projects/netsimilarity), see it's README to run experiments and plot results.
+The code for the toy problem of the paper is in [projects/netsimilarity](projects/netsimilarity), see its README to run experiments and plot results.

 # Docker images